Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Conclusions and further speculations

 \paragraph*{Statement of contributions.} The main results of the paper, presented in Sects.~\ref{sect:jj} and~\ref{sect:ak}, have been obtained mainly by AU and RM.
 The computation was checked both by hand and with the Mathematica packages \emph{xAct} \cite{xact} and \emph{xTras} \cite{Nutma:2013zea}.
 The discussions on symmetry and on the cosmological constant operator presented in Sects.~\ref{sect:diff}~and~\ref{sect:ak} is based in part on the master thesis of FDP presented at the University of Pisa in 2020.
 OZ bears responsibility for any critique to the asymptotic safety programme that appeared in the introduction and any complaint should be addressed to him exclusively.

 \paragraph*{Acknowlegments.} The research of AU was funded by the Deutsche Forschungsgemeinschaft (DFG) under the Grant No.~Za 958/2-1.
-OZ is grateful to several colleagues for many stimulating discussions over the years on the topics covered in this paper, but thanks especially A.~Nink for comments and insights on an earlier draft.
+OZ is grateful to several colleagues for many stimulating discussions over the years on the topics covered in this paper, but thanks especially A.~Nink and K.~Falls for comments and insights on earlier versiones of the draft.

 \begin{widetext}